FSUdigitalmedia/interactive-narrative-aeredd/README.md

 # The Friday Night Killer
-There is a serial killer in your town, play to discover who it is.
+There is a serial killer loose in your town, play to discover who it is.